 These truths are deep, rich, and sweet and they change our perspective on everything.
-A song summarizes the doctrine: God’s got you and He’s got me in His hands; He’s got our brothers and our sisters in His hands; He’s got all of His creation in His hands; He’s got His whole world in His hands.5 The writer of Psalm 121 lifted up his eyes wondering, where does my help come from?
+A song summarizes the doctrine: God’s got you and He’s got me in His hands; He’s got our brothers and our sisters in His hands; He’s got all of His creation in His hands; He’s got His whole world in His hands.5 The writer of Psalm 121 lifted up his eyes wondering, where will my help come from?
 Then by faith he answered, “My help comes from the Lord, the Maker of heaven and earth.”
 He reminded himself of Bible truth like we must do.

 Pastor Eppinga repeated the lesson for other groups and at a memorial service for one of Jesus’ followers who was promoted to glory (from Earth to Heaven).
 He used it in pointing people to Christ as our only Creator, Sustainer, and Redeemer.
 God so loves the world and the people He made, that He not only holds us up, but God gave Jesus, His only Son, to live and die and rise and pray for us, so that whoever trusts in Christ will not perish but have everlasting life.6 The Lord who is wise, strong, and loving enough to create us and His world that we live in is also wise, strong, and loving enough to save us and carry us through this life and into the world to come.
 We sing: “His love is breaking through my heart of stone.
 His love is breathing to awake my bones.
 His love is reaching out to save my soul.
 His love’s never gonna let me go.”7

 Jesus Has Helped, Is Helping, and Will Help Us